-Welcome to the training on Advancing Health Equity in Texas through Culturally Responsive Care provided by Texas Health and Human Services Commission (HHSC) Office of Minority Health Statistics and Engagement (OMHSE) and the Texas Department of State Health Services (DSHS).
+Welcome to the training on Advancing Health Equity in Texas through Culturally Responsive Care provided by the Texas Health and Human Services Commission (HHSC) Office of Minority Health Statistics and Engagement (OMHSE) and the Texas Department of State Health Services (DSHS).

 Note about terminology: This module uses U.S. Census Bureau terms for racial and ethnic groups.
 These terms include White, Black, and Hispanic.
 Terms such as Anglo, African American, and Latino are used when they occur in direct quotes or research findings.